 Incentivize With Gift Cards & Giveaways

 Many events leverage incentives like gift cards and raffles to attract more registrations and attendees to virtual events.
 You can purchase gift cards directly from companies like Amazon or Starbucks, then send the codes to your registrants or attendees.

 Here are a few ways to implement incentives into your virtual events:

 Gift card, gift, or raffle for all attendees (Use to increase attendance rate) - Send a gift card, a predefined gift, or a raffle item for anyone who attends.
-Gifts can be any amount, but $10–$50 is a good place to start depending on your audience.
-You can offer popular gifts like the latest tech gadgets, or simply provide a gift card and let your attendees choose for themselves.
+Gifts can be any amount, but $10–$50 is a great place to start depending on your audience.
+You can offer popular gifts like the latest tech gadgets or simply provide a gift card and let your attendees choose for themselves.
 Raffles can include high-ticket items like high-end gadgets, a product your company makes, branded swag, or wine/liquor (the appropriateness of alcohol depends on your brand and audience).

-Make a donation on behalf of registrants or attendees (Use to increase registration or attendance rate) - This is a great way to support a local small business or non-profit organization.
+Donate on behalf of registrants or attendees (Use to increase registration or attendance rate) - This is a great way to support a local small business or non-profit organization.
 Many attendees will appreciate a gesture like this.

 What To Do During Your Virtual Event